-Improve OkSystem’s payment acceptance or get a free Peloton
+Improve OKsystem’s payment acceptance or get a free Peloton

-Hey Vitezslav, book a call below to learn how we help thousands of companies similar to OkSystem grow their revenue.
+Hey Martin, book a call below to learn how we help thousands of companies similar to OKsystem grow their revenue.
 To help incentivize a call, we’ll send you a $250 Amazon Gift Card.
 No questions asked.

 On top of that, if you don’t see improvements to your payment acceptance rate, we’ll send you a free Peloton bike.